-Along with everything else, I teach.
-There’s a couple of reasons for this – sometimes I need the money but most of the time I just love discovering creative potential and encouraging it in other human beings.
-On that basis, I’d recommend at least a bit of teaching to anyone who thinks they’re able.
+There are a couple of reasons I teach – sometimes I need the money but most of the time I just love discovering creative potential and encouraging it in other human beings.
+It’s a privilege and I’d recommend at least a bit of teaching to anyone who thinks they’re able.
 We live in a world where there seem to be more people who want attention than who want to give it but in my experience, when you pay attention to others and their work, you become better at your own.

-I teach Screenwriting and English, mainly to adults at university level, although I do have a PGCE and used to teach in secondary schools.
+My areas of educational expertise are English and Creative Writing with particular emphasis on Screenwriting.
+If storytelling is what I love best, teaching is very close second.
+It has brought me into contact with so many wonderful people and I would lose something special without it.
+At the moment, I can be found tutoring online and occasionally lecturing, most recently at the Northern Film School in Leeds.
+I mainly teach adults at university level, although I do have a PGCE and used to teach in secondary schools.
 At some point, I’d like to get into teaching botanical painting but I haven’t mastered it myself yet, so I suspect that’s a long way off.

 Every so often, I create teaching resources to help me explain things in class.
 It’s early days but I’m starting to add a few to this site, on the off-chance someone might find them useful.
 I believe in sharing with other teachers.
 One of the best things about education is that it’s not competitive; or at least it shouldn’t be.
 We’re not here to outdo each other or make a fast buck, we’re here to help our students learn.
 I’m proud of that.